 Our lab studies the development of neural circuits and the role the external environment plays in shaping these circuits.
 We use a combination of electrophysiology, molecular biology, behavior and imaging to address these questions.
-We are part of the Department of Neuroscience at Brown University, and are also affiliated with the Brain Science Program and the Center for Vision Research at Brown.
+We are part of the Department of Neuroscience at Brown University, and are also affiliated with the Carney Institute for Brain Science and the Center for Vision Research at Brown.
 Carlos Aizenman’s departmental page.
 For our most recent experimental protocols visit our resources page.

 The long term goal of our research is to understand the role of experience in the development of neural circuits.
 To address this question it is necessary to first understand what mechanisms regulate and maintain the normal morphology, synaptic connectivity, excitability, and output properties of the neurons which constitute these circuits, and then observe how these mechanisms are affected by experience.
 Over the last few decades, research has shown that neural activity plays a critical role during the development of the visual system.
 However, less is known about how the visual system adapts to neural activity over a shorter time scale during development.
 This is important, since neurons must be able to function within a useful dynamic range when faced with changing environmental and developmental conditions.
 In order to do this, neurons have been shown to homeostatically adapt their synaptic and intrinsic electrophysiological properties.
 Little is understood about how these processes function in an intact system under physiologically relevant conditions.
 By understanding how the developing nervous system responds and adjusts to periods of enhanced activity we can begin to comprehend how this activity can be maximally utilized to guide long-term developmental changes.